fetep/pencil/README.md

 ## <a name="setup"/>SETUP

-You should have a working graphite installation.
+You should have a working Graphite installation.
 Your metrics need to be composed of two or three pieces:

-* "%m", _METRIC_ (the common part of each graphite path)
+* "%m", _METRIC_ (the common part of each Graphite path)
 * "%c", _CLUSTER_ (cluster name, varies with query, must not contain periods)
 * "%h", _HOST_ (host name, varies with query, must not contain periods)